 Rule of Three

 Things in threes are the most pleasing to the eye.
-By coating this gate in a boxwood-inspired green and adding a pair of sheared boxwood balls, you get a look that’s finished, but not fancy.
-A taller type such as Green Beauty Boxwoodadds the right scale.
+Coat this gate in a boxwood-inspired green and add a pair of sheared boxwood balls.
+Then you'll get a look that's finished, but not fancy.
+A taller type such as Green Beauty Boxwood adds the right scale.

 Keeping Boxwood Happy

-Provide excellent drainage: Boxwood is highly adaptable to various soil types, including average or poor soils as well as acidic or alkaline provided the soil is well-drained.
+Provide excellent drainage: Boxwood is highly adaptable to various soil types.
+This includes average or poor soils as well as acidic or alkaline provided the soil is well-drained.
 Boxwoods can’t take standing water and heavy, wet soil which can lead to root rot.
 Prevent by amending soil with lots of organic matter and planting high when installing.

-Fertilizing and watering: Apply a balanced, all-purpose fertilizer (10-10-10) in spring to encourage leafy growth and again in fall to promote root growth.
+Fertilizing and watering: Apply a balanced, all-purpose fertilizer (10-10-10) in spring.
+This will encourage leafy growth and again in fall to promote root growth.
 Monthly application of compost tea and use of drip irrigation, which might mitigate blight..

-Back from the brink: If you have a younger, smaller boxwood that’s not doing well, prune back the dead branches, open up the center of the plant, sprinkle one or two cups of a slow-release fertilizer around the shrub, and water it in.
-If your plant is older, one of the slower-growing varieties, or taller than 3 feet, the time to recover makes trying to save it impractical.
+Back from the brink: If you have a younger, smaller boxwood that's not doing well, prune back the dead branches.
+Open up the center of the plant and sprinkle one or two cups of a slow-release fertilizer around the shrub.
+Lastly, water it in.
+If your plant is older, one of the slower-growing varieties, or taller than 3 feet.
+The time to recover makes trying to save it impractical.
 Replace it with a new one.